 My name is Dorothy Graham.
 It is quite possible that you have heard of or met my father, Stephen Graham.
 He is a dedicated Rotarian at the Rotary Club of Lethbridge, and many people know him.
 When introducing myself to someone new, especially in Rotary, I am frequently greeted with, “You’re Stephen’s daughter!”

 Hello, my name is Charmaine Bonifacio.
 I’m a currently working on my Master’s degree in Geography at the University of Lethbridge.

 After becoming actively involved in my role as President of the University of Lethbridge Geography Club (2012-2013) as well as many other organizations, I decided to become a part of the Rotaract Club to try something new.
 Marc LeBlanc has been a valuable leader and inspired me to have a supporting role within the Rotaract club.
 This is how I became the Director of Membership (2013-2015) for the University of Lethbridge Rotaract Club.

 It was Club Rush Week in my first semester, I was walking swiftly to class (late as usual), when I noticed Jennifer, a classmate from high school, out of the corner of my eye.
 I was quite surprised to find someone I knew at the U of L. We talked for a few minutes, caught up on life, then she invited me to join Rotaract.
 I had never heard of it before, so I was half-interested to hear more about it.
 She told me, “There are lots of pretty girls in it!”
-She knew how to get my attention, and I guess she was right because I met my wife in Rotaract.
+I guess she was right because I met my wife in Rotaract.
 She also told me about the volunteer work, social events, and the professional development they do.
 I thought to myself, “Hey, why not try it once?”

 Best decision ever!